 To create processes from a remote node, use the shell command crp (create remote process).
 The crp command can take the cp, cpo, and cps local process commands as options to specify the attributes of the process created.
-For example the command starts the process named glbd (in /etc/ncs) on the remote node named trout.
+For example the command starts the process named glbd (in the /etc/ncs directory) on the remote node named trout.

-\$ crp -on //trout -cps /etc/ncs/glbd
+% crp -on //trout -me 'cps /etc/ncs/glbd'